 Using the CIVIC evaluation tools

 Below are the instructions for setting up the CIVIC evaluation tool for your event.
-See Chapter 9 in the CIVIC Guide for additional information about evaluating a CIVIC event.
+See Chapter 9 for additional information about evaluating a CIVIC event.

 Collecting information to report on these outcomes requires several tools that are implemented at different points in time.

-• For deliberative forums, you will want to administer the pre-survey as your attendees arrive (before the event begins) and have them complete the post-survey before they leave the event.
+- For deliberative forums, you will want to administer the pre-survey as attendees arrive (before the event begins) and have them complete the post-survey before they leave.

-• For town hall meetings, the town hall meeting post-survey will be sufficient; ask participants to complete the survey before leaving the event.
+- For town hall meetings, the post-survey will be sufficient; ask participants to complete it before leaving the event.

-Asking participants to complete the survey on their mobile devices is encouraged.
-This increases response rate and is more efficient for compiling data.
-Give the unique survey URL to your participants (which you can create from the CIVIC website or display a QR code on the screen so participants can quickly link without typing the URL.
+Participants are encouraged to complete the survey on their mobile devices.
+This increases the response rate and is more efficient for compiling data.
+Give your participants the unique survey URL (which you can create on the CIVIC website) or display a QR code on the screen so participants can quickly link without typing the URL.
 There are several free QR code generators online.

 Creating a unique URL